-Top 10 Ways to Make Extra Cash in College
+Top 10 Ways to Make Money in College

 College can be an investment in your future, but it can also be an expensive one.
 Especially today when soaring tuition costs are leaving grads more indebted than ever before.
 For some students, a little cash on the side means more than an extra night out on the town -- it can save their education (not to mention their credit scores).
 Not sure how to boost your income while managing a student schedule?
 Check out these top 10 ways to make extra cash in college.